CityofToronto/bdit_data-sources/gis/centreline/readme.md

 The centreline data is structured as an undirected graph with edges and nodes.
 Both edges and nodes have a `centreline_id` identifier.
 A given `centreline_id` will refer to either an edge or a node.
 All edges have _from_ and _to_ nodes, though this should not be taken to indicate that edges are directed.

-A **two-way street** will be represented by a single edge and the _from_ and _to_ identifiers may be arbitrarily swapped.

-For **one-way streets** however, there is a column called `oneway_dir_code` that distinguishes whether its a two-way street and whether its being drawn with the digitization or against.
-This indicates only the direction for motor vehicle traffic and would not account for the presence of a contraflow bike lane.

 # Where It's Stored

 Centreline data are stored in the `gis_core` schema in the `bigdata` database.
 Nodes are stored separately from edges.
 There may be older copy of the various centreline tables in the `gis` schema but they are not updated and their use is deprecated.